$144.80 Million in Sales Expected for Tenable Holdings, Inc. (NASDAQ:TENB) This Quarter

-Brokerages expect Tenable Holdings, Inc. (NASDAQ:TENB) to post sales of $144.80 million for the current fiscal quarter, according to Zacks Investment Research.
-Seven analysts have issued estimates for Tenable’s earnings.
-The highest sales estimate is $146.40 million and the lowest is $144.18 million.
-Tenable posted sales of $118.08 million in the same quarter last year, which suggests a positive year-over-year growth rate of 22.6%.
-The business is expected to announce its next quarterly earnings report on Tuesday, February 1st.
+Equities research analysts forecast that Tenable Holdings, Inc. (NASDAQ:TENB) will report $144.80 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Seven analysts have provided estimates for Tenable’s earnings, with the lowest sales estimate coming in at $144.18 million and the highest estimate coming in at $146.40 million.
+Tenable reported sales of $118.08 million in the same quarter last year, which would suggest a positive year over year growth rate of 22.6%.
+The company is scheduled to report its next quarterly earnings report on Tuesday, February 1st.

-On average, analysts expect that Tenable will report full year sales of $536.93 million for the current year, with estimates ranging from $536.30 million to $538.50 million.
-For the next fiscal year, analysts forecast that the business will post sales of $638.64 million, with estimates ranging from $628.40 million to $645.30 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Tenable.
+According to Zacks, analysts expect that Tenable will report full year sales of $536.93 million for the current financial year, with estimates ranging from $536.30 million to $538.50 million.
+For the next year, analysts forecast that the company will post sales of $638.64 million, with estimates ranging from $628.40 million to $645.30 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that follow Tenable.

-Tenable (NASDAQ:TENB) last released its quarterly earnings data on Tuesday, October 26th.
-The company reported $0.07 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.02 by $0.05.
-The company had revenue of $138.66 million for the quarter, compared to analysts’ expectations of $134.61 million.
+Tenable (NASDAQ:TENB) last released its earnings results on Tuesday, October 26th.
+The company reported $0.07 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.02 by $0.05.
+The firm had revenue of $138.66 million for the quarter, compared to analysts’ expectations of $134.61 million.
 Tenable had a negative net margin of 7.36% and a negative return on equity of 14.84%.
-The business’s revenue was up 23.5% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.05) EPS.
+The company’s quarterly revenue was up 23.5% on a year-over-year basis.
+During the same period in the previous year, the company earned ($0.05) earnings per share.

-In other news, Director Linda Kay Zecher sold 2,124 shares of Tenable stock in a transaction on Wednesday, September 15th.
-The shares were sold at an average price of $47.08, for a total transaction of $99,997.92.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Amit Yoran sold 37,500 shares of the business’s stock in a transaction on Tuesday, September 14th.
-The stock was sold at an average price of $47.48, for a total transaction of $1,780,500.00.
+In related news, CFO Stephen A. Vintz sold 4,266 shares of Tenable stock in a transaction dated Monday, November 22nd.
+The shares were sold at an average price of $54.09, for a total transaction of $230,747.94.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Amit Yoran sold 37,500 shares of the firm’s stock in a transaction dated Tuesday, September 14th.
+The shares were sold at an average price of $47.48, for a total transaction of $1,780,500.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 89,946 shares of company stock valued at $4,499,665.
-8.40% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders sold 89,946 shares of company stock valued at $4,499,665.
+Corporate insiders own 8.40% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of TENB.
-FMR LLC increased its position in shares of Tenable by 4.6% in the second quarter.
-FMR LLC now owns 8,910,240 shares of the company’s stock valued at $368,439,000 after acquiring an additional 393,360 shares during the period.
-Vanguard Group Inc. lifted its stake in shares of Tenable by 5.5% in the second quarter.
-Vanguard Group Inc. now owns 7,738,879 shares of the company’s stock worth $320,004,000 after buying an additional 406,430 shares in the last quarter.
-BlackRock Inc. lifted its stake in shares of Tenable by 4.8% in the third quarter.
-BlackRock Inc. now owns 7,628,970 shares of the company’s stock worth $352,001,000 after buying an additional 351,797 shares in the last quarter.
-Mackenzie Financial Corp lifted its position in Tenable by 1.2% during the second quarter.
-Mackenzie Financial Corp now owns 3,492,491 shares of the company’s stock valued at $144,415,000 after purchasing an additional 40,788 shares during the period.
-Finally, RGM Capital LLC lifted its position in Tenable by 8.4% during the second quarter.
-RGM Capital LLC now owns 3,316,152 shares of the company’s stock valued at $137,123,000 after purchasing an additional 256,761 shares during the period.
-84.74% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in the company.
+BlackRock Inc. boosted its holdings in shares of Tenable by 31.8% in the second quarter.
+BlackRock Inc. now owns 7,277,173 shares of the company’s stock worth $300,910,000 after buying an additional 1,756,241 shares during the last quarter.
+ArrowMark Colorado Holdings LLC purchased a new position in Tenable during the second quarter valued at approximately $48,971,000.
+Wellington Management Group LLP lifted its holdings in Tenable by 75.6% during the third quarter.
+Wellington Management Group LLP now owns 2,149,819 shares of the company’s stock valued at $99,192,000 after purchasing an additional 925,504 shares in the last quarter.
+Point72 Asset Management L.P. purchased a new position in Tenable during the second quarter valued at approximately $36,975,000.
+Finally, Goldman Sachs Group Inc. lifted its holdings in Tenable by 214.8% during the second quarter.
+Goldman Sachs Group Inc. now owns 1,280,694 shares of the company’s stock valued at $52,957,000 after purchasing an additional 873,879 shares in the last quarter.
+Hedge funds and other institutional investors own 84.74% of the company’s stock.

 Tenable Holdings, Inc engages in the development of security software solutions.
 It offers Cyber Exposure which is a discipline for managing and measuring cybersecurity risk in the digital era.
 Its products include tenable.io, tenable.sc, tenable.ot, and nessus professional.
 The firm delivers solutions in the field of application security, cloud security, compliance, energy, finance, healthcare, and retail.